Recent Acquisition by AFA of “A very tired child, 2023”

 Culture

 The word “culture” is rooted in the concept of cultivation or tending to growth.
-It is closely linked with our contemporary notion of care, although etymologically speaking, culture comes from the Latin colere, meaning to tend, cultivate, and care, while care is derived from the Germanic chara, meaning grief or lament.
+It is closely linked with our contemporary notion of care, although etymologically speaking, culture comes from the Latin colere, meaning to tend to and to cultivate, while care is derived from the Germanic chara, meaning grief or lament.
 When understood together, culture could be considered an act of tending to that which might be grievable.

 Philosopher Judith Butler contemplates the grievability of life, categorizing lives into three distinct groups.
 First, there are lives deemed ungrievable—those toward which violence is allowed or tolerated because their loss matters little or nothing to us.
 This category signifies extreme inequality.
 Second, there are lives that, when lost or destroyed, become grievable—lives we have shown little care for while living, yet we experience grief when confronted with their death.
 Lastly, there are anticipatory grievable lives—lives that we sustain and care for during their existence.